Canon M200 vs Sony WX800

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M200 and Sony Cyber-shot DSC-WX800 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M200 and the WX800 are recent models that are part of the current product line-up.
-The WX800 replaced the earlier Sony WX500, while the M200 followed on from the Canon M100.
+The M200 is a recent model that features in the current product line-up of Canon.
+In contrast, the WX800 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the WX800 from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon M200 and the Sony WX800?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.